BeamMP/BeamMP-Server/README.md

 ## Minimum Requirements

-These values are guesstimated based on trial & error and are subject to change with each release.
+These values are guesstimated and are subject to change with each release.

 * RAM: 50+ MiB usable (not counting OS overhead)
 * CPU: Any Hz, preferably multicore